nhsengland/datascience/README.md

 Visit our [website](https://nhsengland.github.io/datascience/) for more information about our work!

+If you want to contribute (such as making your own project page), [see the guidance here](CONTRIBUTE.md)

 [<kbd> <br> Data Science in NHS England <br> </kbd>](https://nhsengland.github.io/datascience/)

 ## Licence